-Students requiring diagnostic x-rays are referred to one of the local hospitals or to a private clinic.
-A staff nurse can do a CLIA Waived test within the Student Health Center's lab.
-Other laboratory specimens for diagnostic testing are sent to the Mississippi State Department of Health laboratory or to a private clinical lab for analysis.
-These services are usually in conjunction with illnesses and treatments.
+Students requiring diagnostic x-rays are referred to one of the local hospital outpatient departments or a private clinic.
+The clinical staff can perform certain CLIA Waived tests within the Student Health Center.
+Other laboratory specimens for diagnostic testing are sent to an outside private or public lab, the-Mississippi State Department of Health laboratory, or a private clinical lab for analysis.
+These services are usually in-conjunction with illnesses and treatments.

-There is a nominal fee to the student's fee schedule for certain lab tests performed inside the clinic while charges for lab, X-rays and other services performed outside of the clinic are the responsibility of the student through his/her insurance.
+A small fee is added to the student's fee schedule for specific lab tests performed inside the clinic.
+In contrast, charges for lab, X-rays, and other services completed outside the clinic are the students' responsibility through their insurance.